WooChulHyun/HTML_CSS_JS_CS/docs/GitBook/gitbook_on_gitHub.md

 3. Any repo with gh-pages branch.

-We will create a gitbook with second way, any repo with docs folder.
+We will create a gitBook with second way, any repo with docs folder.

 1. Create a repository.